andygonzalez6/Bandaid/README.md

 # Bandaid
-This is a social media mobile application developed for amatuer musicians as part of CS184 Mobile Application Programming.
+This is a social media mobile application developed for amatuer musicians as part of CS184 Mobile Application Programming course.

 ## Frontend